-With so much at stake, it’s important that you be represented by attorneys knowledgeable and experienced in defending possession of LSD or acid.
+With so much at stake, it’s important that you be represented by a Phoenix drug possession lawyer knowledgeable and experienced in defending possession of LSD or acid.
 The attorneys at AZ Defenders will aggressively and effectively find any weaknesses in the government’s case against you and utilize the best defenses to ensure the best possible outcome for you.
 Although every case is different, some defenses that AZ Defenders have successfully used to protect our clients include:

 Don’t face prison time and other serious consequences without speaking with the Phoenix LSD possession defense attorneys at AZ Defenders to figure out how to best defend your possession of LSD or acid case.